Event Hooks¶

 Note

-If you don't register a send_verification_email hook, the verification token is still generated but never delivered.
+If you don't register a send_verification_email hook, the verification token is generated but never delivered.
 Same for password reset.
+The endpoint still returns a success response.

 import logging